-You may be eligible for spouse equity coverage or Temporary Continuation of Coverage (TCC).
+You may be eligible for spouse equity coverage or assistance with enrolling in a conversion policy (a non-FEHB individual policy).

-• Upon divorce
+· Upon divorce

 If you are divorced from a Federal employee, or annuitant, you may not continue to get benefits under your former spouse's enrollment.
 This is the case even when the court has ordered your former spouse to provide health coverage for you.
 However, you may be eligible for your own FEHB coverage under either the spouse equity law or Temporary Continuation of Coverage (TCC).
 If you are recently divorced or are anticipating a divorce, contact your ex-spouse's employing or retirement office to get additional information about your coverage choices.
 You can also visit OPM's website at www.opm.gov/healthcare-insurance/healthcare/plan-information/.
 A carrier may request that an enrollee verify the eligibility of any or all family members listed as covered under the enrollee's FEHB enrollment.